-- It was the restrictions that forced people to change their behaviour. - When the restrictions disappeared, the behavioural changes were not as great as people had thought. - Clearly, people now value their freedom more than before the pandemic. - Experiences have become more important than before, as is underlined by a very strong leisure travel sector.
+- When the restrictions disappeared, the behavioural changes were not as great as people had thought. - Clearly, people now value their freedom more than before the pandemic. - Experiences have become more important than before, as is underlined by a very strong leisure travel sector.

-- Lots of people want a better work-life balance. - Hybrid working is the new normal for employees, but many employers want them to spend more time at the office. - Meeting others in the office is often important for wellbeing. - Increased demand for meetings from companies with flexible work models.
+- "Nobody is ever going back to working in offices" - Lots of people want a better work-life balance. - Hybrid working is the new normal for employees, but many employers want them to spend more time at the office. - Meeting others in the office is often important for wellbeing. - Increased demand for meetings from companies with flexible work models.